Dinozaurs: Dragozaurs

-A Dragozaur wizard who once betrayed the Dragozaurs.
-Dark Dragon is an old enemy of the Dino Knights.
+A Dragozaur wizard who once betrayed the Dragozaurs, Dark Dragon is an old enemy of the Dino Knights.
 His normal form is a humanoid one.
 When fighting, Dark Dragon changes into a European dragon with a blade on its right wrist.
 He also has the ability to manipulate and produce bats as well as other powers.
 Dark Dragon is very intelligent and relies on subtle manipulation for his plans.
-Though he's extremely powerful, the only villain surpassing Dark Dragon is Diamond Ryugu herself.
+Though he is extremely powerful, the only villain surpassing Dark Dragon is Diamond Ryugu herself.
 He is then destroyed by Dino Tyranno near the finale.
 He is known as "Draco Draconus" in the toyline.